VWF

 The von Willebrand antigen 2 is required for multimerization of vWF and for its targeting to storage granules.

-The protein expressed by the gene VWF is important for maintaining hemostasis.
-It promotes platelet adhesion at sites of vascular injury by forming a molecular bridge between the sub-endothelial collagen matrix and the platelet-surface receptor complex GPIb-IX-V. Additionally, it acts as a chaperone for coagulation factor VIII, delivering it to the injury site, stabilizing its heterodimeric structure, and protecting it from premature clearance from plasma.
-This supplementary information is collated from multiple sources and compiled automatically.
+Important in the maintenance of hemostasis, it promotes adhesion of platelets to the sites of vascular injury by forming a molecular bridge between sub-endothelial collagen matrix and platelet-surface receptor complex GPIb-IX-V. Also acts as a chaperone for coagulation factor VIII, delivering it to the site of injury, stabilizing its heterodimeric structure and protecting it from premature clearance from plasma.

 von Willebrand disease 1